django-cms/django-cms/docs/getting_started/configuration.rst

 Default: Value of :setting:`CMS_LANGUAGES`

-A list of languages Django CMS uses in the frontend.
+A list of languages django CMS uses in the frontend.
 For example, if you decide you want to add a new language to your page but don't want to show it to the world yet.